isoverse/isoorbi/README.md

 ## Development version

-To get a bug fix or to use the latest features from the development version of isoorbi from GitHub.
+To get a bug fix or to use the latest features, install the development version of isoorbi from GitHub.

 ``` r
 # install the development version